-Additionally, the 12-month Student FTE from the current year 12-month Enrollment survey is displayed (line 08), along with the corresponding values for Undergraduates and Graduates.
+Additionally, the 12-month Student FTE from the current year 12-month Enrollment survey is displayed (line 08).
 These values are used in combination with the reported data to calculate the Total expenses per student FTE (line 09).
+The system will perform the following edits on the data entered:

-- If your institution is NOT an administrative office, then a value must be entered for Instruction (line 01). - The value reported for Instruction cannot be negative. - The value reported for Instruction is expected to be greater than 0. - If the Prior year amount of Instruction is greater than 0, then the current year value is expected to be within a 50% range of that amount. - The value reported for Research and Public service (line 02) cannot be negative. - A value must be entered for Academic support, Student services and Institutional support (line 03). - The value reported for Academic support, Student services and Institutional support cannot be negative. - The value reported for Auxiliary enterprises (line 04) cannot be negative. - If the value reported for Sales and services of auxiliary enterprises in Part D of this survey is greater than 0, then the value reported for Auxiliary enterprises on this screen must also be greater than 0. - The value reported for Net grant aid to students (line 05) cannot be negative. - The value reported for Net grant aid to students must be less than or equal to the difference between Total student grants and Allowances reported in Part C of this survey. - The calculated amount of All other expenses (line 06) cannot be negative. - The calculated amount of All other expenses is expected to be no more than 75% of Total expenses (line 07). - If your institution is a partial child or partial parent, then the value reported for Total expenses must be greater than 0. - If your institution is a partial child or partial parent, and the Prior year amount of Total expenses is greater than or equal to 0, then the current year value is expected to be within a 50% range of that amount. - If your institution is a partial child or partial parent, and the Prior year amount of Total expenses in Part B of this survey is greater than or equal to 0, then the value reported for Total expenses on this screenis expected to be within a 50% range of that amount. - If your institution is a partial child or partial parent, then the value reported for Total expenses cannot be equal to the corresponding Prior year amount. - If your institution is a partial child or partial parent, NOT an administrative office, and the value reported for Total expenses is greater than 10 million, then the value reported for Total revenues and investment return in Part D of this survey is expected to be less than 150% of that amount. - If your institution is a 4-year institution, then the calculated amount of Total expenses per student FTE (line 09) is expected to be between 5,000 and 75,000. - If your institution is a 2-year institution, then the calculated amount of Total expenses per student FTE is expected to be between 4,000 and 75,000. - If your institution is a less-than-2-year institution, then the calculated amount of Total expenses per student FTE is expected to be between 2,500 and 75,000.
+- If your institution is NOT an administrative office, then a value must be entered for Instruction (line 01). - The value reported for Instruction cannot be negative. - The value reported for Instruction is expected to be greater than 0. - If the Prior year amount of Instruction is greater than 0, then the current year value is expected to be within a 50% range of that amount. - A value must be entered for Academic support, Student services and Institutional support (line 03). - The value reported for Academic support, Student services and Institutional support cannot be negative. - The value reported for Net grant aid to students (line 05) cannot be negative. - The value reported for Net grant aid to students must be less than or equal to the difference between Total student grants and Allowances reported in Part C of this survey. - The calculated amount of All other expenses (line 06) cannot be negative. - The calculated amount of All other expenses is expected to be no more than 75% of Total expenses (line 07). - If your institution is a partial child or partial parent, then the value reported for Total expenses (line 07) must be greater than 0. - If your institution is a partial child or partial parent and the Prior year amount of Total expenses is greater than or equal to 0, then the current year value is expected to be within a 30% range of that amount. - If your institution is a partial child or partial parent and the amount of Total expenses in Part B of this survey is greater than or equal to 0, then the value reported for Total expenses on this screen is expected to be less than that amount. - If your institution is a partial child or partial parent, then the value reported for Total expenses cannot be equal to the corresponding Prior year amount. - If your institution is a partial child or partial parent, NOT an administrative office, and the value reported for Total expenses is greater than 10 million, then the value reported for Total revenues and investment return in Part D of this survey is expected to be less than 150% of that amount. - If your institution is a 4-year institution, then the calculated amount of Total expenses per student FTE (line 09) is expected to be between 5,000 and 75,000. - If your institution is a 2-year institution, then the calculated amount of Total expenses per student FTE is expected to be between 4,000 and 75,000. - If your institution is a less-than-2-year institution, then the calculated amount of Total expenses per student FTE is expected to be between 2,500 and 75,000.